andyl/uber_gen/README.md

 - manual configuration is error-prone
 - written instructions become out-of-date with tools
 - no feedback mechanism for bugs and improvements
+- no systematic usage metrics for HowTo authors
 - barrier to entry for new programmers
 - friction discourages new code exploration